 |1961||purchased by Mark Trimble, owner of the Shepherd of the Hills Farm near Branson.|

 The tour through Fantastic Caverns is done on a large trailer pulled by a propane powered Jeep, which is called tram.
-This vehicle has room for about 25 visitors.
+This strange vehicle has room for about 25 visitors.
 Therefore the tour is convenient for handicapped, seniors or families with small children, if they are able to climb onto the tram.
 And for the protection of the cave, the Jeeps are powered by the clean burning propane.
 That's why it is called America’s Ride-Thru Cave.

-From the 1950s to the 1960s the cave was home to weekly live country music show.
+From the 1950s to the 1960s the cave was home to weekly live country music shows.
 This show took place in a room called Auditorium room which is large enough to seat several thousand people.
 The Farmarama show was nationally broadcast on NBC radio stations.
 It ended in 1967, when the increased visitation had grown to a level that made events difficult.

-The cave live of Fantastic cavern is very interresting.
-Several cave animals (troglobionts) live in this cave.
-The Ozark cavefish, the cave crayfish and the grotto salamander have two things in common: they white and blind.
-This are typical features of cave animals, who never see the sunlight in their lifetime.
+The cave life of Fantastic cavern is very interesting, several cave animals (troglobionts) live in this cave.
+The Ozark cavefish, the cave crayfish and the grotto salamander have two things in common: they are colorless and blind.
+This are typical adaptions of cave animals, who never see the sunlight in their lifetime.
 They loose the useless body pigments and eyesight in a process which is called troglomorphy.